 Deletion of data is hard in epidemic protocols.
+Deleting a file is also a type of an update.
+How do we spread that we deleted a file?
 Lets say we delete a file from Dropbox.
 Our Dropbox client contacts the server asking for updates.
 It will compare the two directories and find a file on the server which is not available on the client.
 If we simply do pairwise exchange blindly, we will recreate the same file on the client which was deleted.
 There has to be a way to distinguish between an "update" and a "delete."
 A "delete" that leaves no sign of it will not allow you to figure out whether it is a deleted file or a new file that got added.
 This problem is solved using death certificates, which means when a file is deleted, an entry is kept for the file that has been deleted.
+When we compare with other machines, the death certificate will always have a later timestamp so we tell that machine that the file was deleted.
 So, "delete" is now an "update," which has to be propagated and cause other nodes to delete the file as well.
+Problem - after a long period of time, if a lot of files get created and deleted, this would cause a lot of death certificates to be created in the system.
+If we remove a death certificate, there might still be some machine that still has the file, (because of eventual consistency) that has not seen that update and the file will reappear.